localstack/docs/content/en/user-guide/aws/logs/index.md

 ## Resource Browser

-The LocalStack Web Application provides a Resource Browser for managing QLDB ledgers.
+The LocalStack Web Application provides a Resource Browser for exploring CloudWatch Logs.
 You can access the Resource Browser by opening the LocalStack Web Application in your browser, navigating to the **Resources** section, and then clicking on **CloudWatch Logs** under the **Management/Governance** section.

 <img src="logs-resource-browser.png" alt="CloudWatch Logs Resource Browser" title="CloudWatch Logs Resource Browser" width="900" />
 <br>